Aalto University: History

 In 2004, a workgroup led by Anne Brunila of the Finnish Ministry of Finance concluded that Finland had too many universities and other institutes of tertiary education which should be consolidated.
 Following this, Yrjö Sotamaa, president of the University of Art and Design Helsinki at the time, proposed the merger of Aalto University's founding schools in his president's opening speech in 2005.
 Sotamaa's line of reasoning was that this move would create a unique interdisciplinary university that was needed to create new innovative thought.

 The idea received attention within the Finnish Ministry of Education, which appointed Raimo Sailas, a leading official at the Ministry of Finance, to investigate the possibility of a merger.
 After Sailas' group reported that it considered the merger to be beneficial to the Finnish academic world and economy, the Finnish government decided to go on with the project on 11 November 2007.

 On 29 May 2008 the government announced that the new university would be named after the Finnish architect Alvar Aalto in honor of his achievements in technology, economics and art.
 The Finnish minister of education at the time, Sari Sarkomaa, together with representatives of Finnish industries and professional organisations, signed the Aalto University charter on 25 June 2008 in Helsinki.
 On 19 December 2008 Tuula Teeri was selected by the board to be the first president of Aalto University.

 Aalto University started operating on 1 January 2010.
-In the process of creating the university the university law of Finland was rewritten for the university to be allowed to collect endowment.
+During the establishment of the university, Finland's university law was revised to permit the institution to collect endowments.
 The university managed to reach its goal of collecting 200 million euros in private donations.
 The sum was augmented by 2.5 times by the Finnish state.

 In a 2017 analysis by The Times Higher Education, Aalto University ranked 55th among technology challenger universities.